fardeen-69/Flight-Fare-Prediction/README.md

-for anyqueries in the code please feel free to ask questions
+for anyqueries in the code please feel free to ask questions# Flight-Fare-Prediction